- Sustainability TOP

 PREISM (Advanced Genuine Maintenance Service Utilizing Vehicle Data)

 PREISM, an advanced genuine maintenance service, provides predictive and preventive maintenance at Isuzu service centers before a malfunction occurs, based on condition data transmitted from vehicles.
-This helps to shorten the vehicles' downtime and maintain their operation.
+This helps to shorten the downtime of vehicles and maintain their operation.

 The full lineup of the heavy-duty GIGA, medium-duty FORWARD, and light-duty ELF trucks comes with a data transmission terminal as a standard feature, providing PREISM to support stable operation of a customer's vehicle.